Making your own prosthetics is actually a lot simpler and cheaper than

 I've used string licorice before to give off the impression of long worms crawling through my skin.

-Seriously if you just put a little imagination into it, you can have a gnarly prize winning costume in just about an hours time.
+into it, you can have a gnarly prize winning costume in just about an

 There you have it, an easy to follow guide on how to make your own one of a kind prosthetic mask.